Robert Lindstrom, CFP®, EA

 I caught the investing bug young—my grandfather gave me stock certificates for birthdays and Christmas, and I was hooked.
 I knew I'd do something in finance, but graduating into the 2010 post-recession job market meant taking whatever I could find.

 I landed in "wealth management" at a bank.
-It planted a seed: there was more to financial planning than just picking investments.
+It planted a seed: there was more to money than just picking investments.
 So I pursued my CFP® designation, which opened my eyes to comprehensive planning—taxes, estate, insurance, retirement income.
-This was what I
+This was what I wanted to do.

 But my next role was primarily commission-based sales.
 I learned a lot about how products work (and how they're sold), but it wasn't a fit.
 I'm not built to sell.
 I'm built to solve problems.